familyboat/bug-deno-ansi-color/README.md

 ```sh
 deno install --log-level debug npm:zustand &> deno.malformed.log
 ```
 Please notice the last line in deno.malformed.log, ansi color is malformed.
-But it should be striped.
+But it should be stripped.

 If you run below command:
 ```sh
 NO_COLOR=1 deno install --log-level debug npm:zustand &> deno.log
 ```
-Notice the last line in deno.log, ansi color is striped.
+Notice the last line in deno.log, ansi color is stripped.

 ## With npm